 Most people’s perception of the cabin crew role is that they are there to serve coffee and refreshments to the passengers.
 Whilst there is some truth in this, the main part of their role is for safety.
 In fact, it is a legal requirement for the aircraft to be carrying a specific number of cabin crew on board at any one time.
-As a member of the cabin crew team for your selected airline you will be required to undergo rigorous safety training.
+As a member of the cabin crew team for your selected airline you will be required to undergo rigorous cabin crew safety and aviation training, as well as learning how to give safety demonstrations to passengers.
 In this article we will look at some of the more important procedures you need to learn in order to become cabin crew.

 Even though some aircraft flights do not offer refreshments due to the short time-frame the aircraft is in the air, the aircraft will still carry cabin crew staff, simply for the purposes of safety.
 They are fully trained on what to do in the event of an emergency.
 Here is a breakdown of their main responsibilities during an emergency situation:

 Aircraft Evacuation: Cabin crew are required to initiate a controlled evacuation of the aircraft if the pilot determines that evacuation is required.
 How they do this will be dependent on whether the evacuation takes place on land or sea.

 Decompression: After aircraft cabin pressure is lost it is vital that passengers wear oxygen.
 Therefore, a thorough understanding and knowledge of working procedures of oxygen is known by every single cabin crew member.

 Fire fighting: This is a vital cabin crew role and one that the pilot would not get involved in.
 There can be many different causes of fire on board an aircraft, including a fire in the ovens used by the cabin crew team.
 If there is a fire, the cabin crew would usually be left to deal with it whilst the pilot controls the aircraft.